Cultural depictions of elephants: Ancient

 Indian rock reliefs include a number of depictions of elephants, notably the Descent of the Ganges at Mahabalipuram, a large 7th-century Hindu scene with many figures that uses the form of the rock to shape the image.
 At Unakoti, Tripura there is an 11th-century group of reliefs related to Shiva, including several elephants.

 Indian painting includes many elephants, especially ones ridden for battle and royal transport in Mughal miniatures.

 Modern

 Elephants are often featured in modern artistic works, including those by artists such as Norman Rockwell, Andy Warhol and Banksy.
 The stork-legged elephant, found in many of Salvador Dalí's works, is one of the surrealist's best known icons, and adorn the walls of the Dalí Museum in Spain.
-Dali used an elephant motif in various works such as Dream Caused by the Flight of a Bee Around a Pomegranate a Second Before Awakening, The Elephants and in The Temptation of Saint Anthony.
+Dali used an elephant motif in various works such as Dream Caused by the Flight of a Bee Around a Pomegranate a Second Before Awakening, The Elephants, Swans Reflecting Elephants and in The Temptation of Saint Anthony.
 The Elephant and Obelisk motif also found its way to various works by this artist.
 Rembrandt did a series of sketches of the famous 17th century elephant, Hansken, and featured her as a symbol of chastity in his 1638 etching Adam and Eve.